Linfeng-Tang/PSFusion/README.md

 # PSFusion
-This is official Pytorch implementation of "(Rethinking the necessity of image fusion in high-level vision tasks: A practical infrared and visible image fusion network based on progressive semantic injection and scene fidelity)[https://www.sciencedirect.com/science/article/pii/S1566253523001860]"
+This is official Pytorch implementation of "[Rethinking the necessity of image fusion in high-level vision tasks: A practical infrared and visible image fusion network based on progressive semantic injection and scene fidelity](https://www.sciencedirect.com/science/article/pii/S1566253523001860)"
  -
 ```
 @article{TANG2023PSFusion,